Milestones of Achievement

 1962 - 1964

-- Sponsored “Mental Health Alert,” an educational program open to the public.
+- Sponsored “Mental Health Alert,” a public educational program

 - Received a $500 award for the Club’s scholarship and education work.